bodziosamolot/sourceGenerators/article.md

 - Where
 - Collect
 - Combine
+all of which are described in more detail in the following [document](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.md#select)

 Collect and combine don't have their counterparts in LINQ.

 #### Collect

 Can be thought of as similar to materializing operators from LINQ.
-It allows to obtain ImmutableArray<T> from the provider instead of just individual items one by one.
+If we use it we will get a collection of all items being processed by the provider instead of obtaining them one by one.
+It will be represented as ImmutableArray<T>.

 #### Combine

 Like the name says it allows to create a conjunction of two providers.
-The result will be series of tuples containing values from both providers.
+The result will be a series of tuples containing values from both providers.

-Those operators are relevant for the rest of our pipeline which after completing looks as follows:
+It behaves different based on various multiplicity scenarios of it's arguments:
+- collection & collection,
+- single item & single item
+- collection & single item

+In our case we will use this operator with CompilationProvider which has a single value of a Compilation.
+We will Combine it with the result of calling the
+Collect operator on `IncrementalValuesProvider<INamedTypeSymbol>` which holds the symbols of Controllers we found earlier.
+This operator is the way to access a
+Compilation object from IncrementalValuesProvider:

+            var compilationAndControllers
+                = context.CompilationProvider.Combine(controllerDeclarations
+                    .Collect());

+After adding those elements our generator will look like this:

+    [Generator]
+    public class ControllerListIncrementalGenerator : IIncrementalGenerator
+    {
         public void Initialize(IncrementalGeneratorInitializationContext context)
         {
             IncrementalValuesProvider<INamedTypeSymbol> controllerDeclarations = context.SyntaxProvider